2025 Pacific typhoon season: Typhoon Kalmaegi (Tino)

-A tropical depression formed on October 31 to the east of the Philippines.
+A tropical depression formed on October 31 to the east of the Philippines and was designated as Tropical Depression 31W by the JTWC.
 The JMA upgraded it to Tropical Storm Kalmaegi a day later, and PAGASA named it Tino.
 Kalmaegi intensified into a typhoon on November 3, and a day later it made its first landfall in the Philippines near Silago, Southern Leyte, followed by multiple landfalls in the Visayas and Palawan.
 After crossing the Philippines, Kalmaegi entered the South China Sea on November 5, intensifying into a Category 3 typhoon early the next day before weakening under increasing wind shear.
 It made landfall over Gia Lai and Đắk Lắk, Vietnam, on November 6, and quickly dissipated inland.
 The JTWC issued its final advisory on November 7.

 Kalmaegi brought strong winds and floods that left at least 269 dead, 523 injured and 113 missing in the Philippines, mostly in Cebu.
 A Philippine Air Force helicopter crashed while on a disaster reconnaissance mission in Loreto, Agusan del Sur, killing six people.
 The scale of the disaster led President Bongbong Marcos to declare a nationwide state of calamity on November 6.
+At least in agricultural and infrastructure damage was recorded, per the reports of the NDRRMC and the Department of Agriculture.
 In Vietnam, the storm left at least five dead, six injured, and three missing.
 Kalmaegi also caused flooding that killed 13 people in Thailand.